Geometric Bijections Between Spanning Trees and Break Divisors: Geometric Bijections

 \subsection{Cycle Orientation Maps}

-Consider the polyhedral decomposition of $\Pic^g(\Gamma)\cong\Jac(\Gamma)$ introduced in section \ref{sec:Intro_Decomp}.
+Consider the polyhedral decomposition of $\Pic^g(\Gamma)\cong\Jac(\Gamma)$ introduced in Section \ref{sec:Intro_Decomp}.
 We can get a bijection between vertices and cells of the decomposition by ``shifting'' \cite[Remark 4.26]{ABKS}.
 Explicitly, choose some direction ${\bf w}$ in $H_1(G,\mathbb{R})$, superimpose two copies of $\Jac(\Gamma)$, shift one copy along the direction of ${\bf w}$ by an infinitesimally small distance.
-If ${\bf w}$ is generic (whose definition will be clear below), then each cell in the shifted copy will contain exactly one vertex in the fixed copy (because a cell is essentially a parallelotope).
-In this manner, we have a bijection from cells to vertices.\\
+If ${\bf w}$ is generic (whose definition will be clear below), then each cell in the shifted copy will contain exactly one vertex in the fixed copy (conversely we can say we shift the vertices along the direction $-{\bf w}$).
+In this manner, we have a bijection $\Psi_{\bf w}$ from cells to vertices, thus a bijection from spanning trees of $G$ to break divisors of $G$.\\

+We are going to describe such bijections combinatorially.
+To do so we first introduce some necessary terminology.

+\begin{definition} A {\rm cycle orientation configuration} is an assignment of an orientation to each cycle of the graph $G$.
+Given a cycle orientation configuration $\mathfrak{C}$, the {\rm cycle orientation map} corresponding to $\mathfrak{C}$ is a map from the set of spanning trees to the set of break divisors, defined as follows: given a spanning tree $T$ of $G$, orient each edge outside $T$ according to the orientation of its fundamental cycle (specified by $\mathfrak{C}$), then put a chip at the head of each such edge.\\

+A vector ${\bf w}$ is {\em generic} if $\la {\bf w}, C\ra\neq 0$ for every cycle $C$ of $G$.
+Each generic vector ${\bf w}$ induces a cycle orientation configuration $\mathfrak{C}_{\bf w}$ by choosing the orientation of each cycle $C$ in the way such that $\la {\bf w}, C\ra>0$, such cycle orientation configuration and the corresponding cycle orientation map are said to be {\rm geometric}.\\

+Given a directed cycle $C$ and an edge $e$, the function $\sign(C,e)$ equals 0 if $e\not\in C$, equals 1 if the orientation of $e$ in $C$ agrees with the reference orientation of $e$, and equals $-1$ otherwise. \end{definition}

+\begin{theorem} For a generic ${\bf w}$, the geometric bijection $\Psi_{\bf w}$ equals the cycle orientation map corresponding to the cycle orientation configuration $\mathfrak{C}_{\bf w}$.
+In particular, a geometric cycle orientation map is always bijective. \end{theorem}

-Our study of such bijection will be divided in three steps.
-First we work with a single cell as a subset of $H_1(G,\mathbb{R})$ so we can use linear algebra, then we put the same cell back to $\Jac(\Gamma)$, and finally we handle all cells in $\Jac(\Gamma)$ together.\\
+The rest of this section will be devoted to prove Theorem \ref{main_theorem}, as well as describing a complete fan in $\mathbb{R}^g$ that captures all geometric cycle orientation configurations.
+We will proceed in three steps: first we work with a single cell as a subset of $H_1(G,\mathbb{R})$, then we put the same cell back to $\Jac(\Gamma)$, and finally we handle all cells in $\Jac(\Gamma)$ together.
+We use the following convention: whenever we specify a spanning tree $T$ of $G$, we will fix an arbitrary order of the edges outside $T$ and name them as $e_1,\ldots,e_g$, and we write the shifting vector ${\bf w}$ as $\alpha_1\pi(e_1)+\ldots+\alpha_g\pi(e_g)$.\\